Want create site? Find Free WordPress Themes and plugins.

 Lau, S. H., & Hwang, H. (2016).
 The Effects of Frequency on Pronoun Production.
 Journal of Cognitive Science, 17(4), 547-569. [pdf]

 Lau, S. H., Momma, S., & Ferreira, V. S. (2020).
 Learning Structural Alternations: What tells learners how to generalize?.
-Upcoming poster at the 33rd Annual CUNY Human Sentence Processing Conference in Amherst, MA.
+Poster at the 33rd Annual CUNY Human Sentence Processing Conference in Amherst, MA.

 *This poster has one more experiment than the previous version with the same title.